bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

-   If the web container (Tomcat) or a web server (Microsoft IIS/Apache) already handels user authentication, the user is passed through to Axon.ivy without doing an additional HTTP Basic authentication.
+   If the web container (Tomcat) or a web server (Microsoft IIS/Apache) already handels user authentication, the user is passed through to Axon Ivy without doing an additional HTTP Basic authentication.

 .. _process-editor: